cse110-sp24-group32/cse110-sp24-group32/admin/meetings/05-26-24-sprint1Retro.md

 - We agreed to have subteams communicate more before work begins to ensure everyone understands their assigned task
 - Agreed on things for sprint 2: Improved CI/CD pipeline (linter changes and more unit tests, possibly E2E testing with Pupeteer), bug fixes, design changes
 - Agreed to clean up code before sprint 2 by separating JS code into multiple files

+## Next Items for Tuesday:
+  - Clean Up index.js (spread it out into multiple files)
+  - CSS styling for the project
+  - Adding ServiceWorkers functioanlity to the Journal/ HAVE Donwload Journal option
+  - Fix CI/CD pipeline
+  - Add simple ChatBot functionality (decide on the model, API choice, structure: is it within a special project or completely separage page that opens via Nagivation Bar?)